 Before I dive in further to my personal experience, it's important to recognise that a MAC birth is not an option for all women.

-There are a number of factors to consider with the health of the baby and the mother being paramount, as well as hospital policy and Obstetrician experience.
+There are a number of factors to consider, with the health of the baby and the mother being paramount, as well as hospital policy and Obstetrician experience.
 A MAC is a relatively new type of birth that has yet to become a common practice in Australia, so it is something that has to be discussed in detail with your medical professional.
-There are many instances where a MAC is not appropriate for medical reasons such as low-lying placenta, twins, breech presentation, preterm baby, preeclampsia, and is not possible in an emergency ceasrean.
+There are many instances where a MAC is not appropriate for medical reasons, such as low-lying placenta, twins, breech presentation, preterm baby, and preeclampsia, and it is not possible in an emergency caesarean.
 This is not an exhaustive list, and any woman interested in a maternal-assisted caesarean will need to be assessed on an individual basis.
-It is also important to be aware that a MAC is not for the faint-hearted, so if you struggle with the thought of surgical incisions and blood a MAC birth may not be for you.
+It is also important to be aware that a MAC is not for the faint-hearted, so if you struggle with the thought of surgical incisions and blood, a MAC birth may not be for you.

-Having a maternal assisted C-Section Birth meant that I was a part of the medical process and as such, I had to prepare for it.
-In the weeks leading up to the birth we discussed the logistics of the birth, the importance of ensuring a sterile environment and practiced the steps involved.
+Having a maternal-assisted C-Section Birth meant that I was a part of the medical process, and as such, I had to prepare for it.
+In the weeks leading up to the birth, we discussed the logistics of the birth, the importance of ensuring a sterile environment, and the steps involved.
 One of the main concerns with a MAC is the risk of introducing bacteria into my abdomen due to the mother's hands entering the surgical field.
-This could ultimately result in a serious infection, which is why it was so important to ensure we both felt confident in all of the steps required to keep the environment sterile.
+This could ultimately result in a serious infection, which is why ensuring we both felt confident in all the steps required to keep the environment sterile was important.

-We practiced how to do a surgical hand wash, putting on a gown and sterile gloves in the theatre whilst I was lying on my back.
-We rehearsed the timing of when I would reach down to deliver my baby from the abdomen, and the speed at which I would lift her to my chest to ensure Dr. Townsend had enough time to check that the cord had enough length to it whilst it remained in my uterus.
+We practised how to do a surgical hand wash, putting on a gown and sterile gloves in the theatre whilst I was lying on my back.
+We rehearsed the timing of when I would reach down to deliver my baby from the abdomen and the speed at which I would lift her to my chest to ensure Dr Townsend had enough time to check that the cord had enough length to it whilst it remained in my uterus.

-Dr. Townsend also discussed with me that although we were aiming for a MAC, if the birth changed course, the baby was distress, or I went into spontaneous labour that a MAC would not be possible.
-We discussed all of the usual risk factors of a caesarean and a vaginal birth ( in my case a VBAC) , and I consented to both modes, as I was preparing for both.
+Dr. Townsend also discussed with me that although we were aiming for a MAC, if the birth changed course, the baby was distressed, or I went into spontaneous labour, a MAC would not be possible.
+We discussed all of the usual risk factors of caesarean and vaginal birth (in my case, a VBAC), and I consented to both modes as I was preparing for both.

 In the week before the MAC I talked through with my husband all of the steps involved in the MAC, so that he knew his role and what to expect.
 He had been present and involved in both our previous births and was proud of me for wanting to be more involved.